JessePrince/OmniMol-Rebuttal/reviewer_UEAu.md

 |InstructMol|2.3|
 |Ours|6.7|

-We extract the IUPAC in the description if it exists, after that, we judge whether the IUPAC name is exactly matched to the reference.
+We extract the IUPAC name in the description if it exists, after that, we judge whether the IUPAC name is exactly matched to the reference.

 -----------